Tyzar/mantra-compose-paging/readme.md

 ### Full Example Code

-In the example code, we hoist page controller in `ViewModels`.
+In the example code, we store page controller in `ViewModels`.
 Full code can be read at `app` module of this project.